sureshk2a/Python-Apps/README.md

 # Python-Apps  <img src="https://payload.cargocollective.com/1/17/553472/8658837/python_sh-600x600.png" alt="drawing" width="60"/>

-This is a repositoryy of several apps that we build in python, we have developed so far
+This is a repository of several apps that we build in python, we have developed so far
  - CLI_Dictionary
  - Website_Blocker